Mohamed-Ayman-Abu-Bakr/Tech-Team-Management-System/README.txt

 Needed Apps: Java JDK 16, Intellij IDE

-After extracting the zip file open Intellij and select open project and then select the folder you extracted
+After extracting the zip file then open Intellij and then select open project and then select the folder you extracted

 You won't need to include any libraries